frostybee/javafx-interpolations/README.md

 # JavaFX Animation Interpolations Tester

-An application that showcases the use of built-in and custom interpolations methods in JavaFX.
+An application that showcases the usage of built-in and custom interpolations methods in JavaFX.

 The custom interpolations were based on [easing.net](https://easings.net/) samples.